 The Bears shifted their attention toward the District 3 playoffs in a first-round game at Shippensburg on Monday, Feb.
 18. A win would guarantee a spot in states for both teams.
 The first quarter began slowly; Elizabethtown held a 10-7 lead at one point, but the Greyhounds closed the quarter with a buzzer-beating 3 to go up 12-10.

-Shippensburg went on an 8-0 run early in the second to take a 22-12.
+Shippensburg went on an 8-0 run early in the second to take a 22-12 lead.
 However, the Bears battled back, going on a 9-0 run of their own to tie the game at 28-28.
-The Greyhounds ended the half on a 7-2 run to go back up 35-30, however.
+The Greyhounds then ended the half on a 7-2 run to go back up 35-30.

 The third quarter was a back and forth affair, and Shippensburg was able to take a 53-51 lead into the fourth.
 A fastbreak layup and a free throw from Kollie put Elizabethtown up 54-53 early in the final period, however.
 After trading leads for the next few minutes, two putbacks from Locker gave the Bears a 60-57 advantage with around four minutes left.